josefsalyer/40k-custom-scenarios/SnipeHunt.md

 | Range | Type  | S    | AP  | D   |
 | ----- | ----- | ---- | --- | --- |
 | Melee | Melee | User | -2  | 1   |

+### Abilities

+**Here Snipe, Snipe, Snipe**: A Snipe unit will always move towards the closest unit.
+If two or more units are the same distance away, it will move towards the unit with the lowest leadership.
+If two or more units are both equidistant and have the same leadership, each unit must make a leadership test minus the number of models in this Snipe unit.

+**They're Swarming!**: Snipe units within movement range of other Snipe units will merge their units together into a single larger unit.-

+**Mythical Nature**: Snipe are -1 to hit with ranged weapons and pistols.

 ## Scoring